BAJAJ FINSERV DIRECT LIMITED

 • Remove stones or non-gold elements, as lenders typically assess only the metal weight for loan value

-• Apply when market gold prices are high to get a better deal based on current rates
+• Apply for the credit when market gold prices are high to get a better deal based on current rates

 • Choose lenders who accept 18K gold purity and offer higher loan-to-value ratios